Kirbie's Cravings

 • Most single serving sparkling water cans are 12 fluid ounce cans so you will need exactly one 12-oz can to make this bread.
 We used La Croix sparkling water.

-• Self-rising flour: There are 2 main kinds of self-rising flour sold in the US.
-One that is a lower protein flour (2 grams per 1/4 cup serving) and one that has a regular amount of protein or the same protein amount that is in all purpose flour (3 grams per 1/4 cup).
+• Self-Rising Flour: There are 2 main kinds of self-rising flour sold in the US.
+One that is a lower protein (2 grams per 1/4 cup (30g)) flour and one that has a regular amount of protein (3 grams per 1/4 cup (30 g)).
 Brands like King Arthur Flour and White Lily make the low protein flour.
-Brands like Gold Medal* and Amazon Fresh* contain a regular protein amount.
+Brands like Gold Medal and most store/generic brands contain a regular protein amount.
 The amount of protein affects how much liquid is absorbed.
+For this recipe, you want a flour with a regular amount of protein.
+Please use a self-rising flour with 3 grams of protein per 1/4 cup (30 g).
+Or make your own self-rising flour with the recipe below.

 • This recipe has only been tested using a Dutch oven.
 It may be possible to make the bread without a Dutch oven but adjustments would need to be made to baking time, temperature and the results would not be the same.